 What we've found is that some of our clients were missing elements of this impact framework.
 The ability (for the first time) to measure for results facilitates an internal conversation around the broader impact hypothesis, and the organization is left with more established impact messaging.

 The benefits of results-driven evaluation go beyond the structuring of an organization's impact framework.
 It includes the strategic insights gained from a better understanding of the outcomes of your interventions.
 Armed with such insights, your organization is better able to iterate the process.
-And when built upon a solid foundation that includes a thoughtful Theory of Change, an organization is more aware of its assumptions and areas of potential risk.
+And when built upon a solid foundation that includes a thoughtful Theory of Change, an organization is more aware of its assumptions and potential risk areas.
 With an outcome-oriented approach, measurement and evaluation become a pivotal element of your organization's strategic decisions.
-With the ability to more confidently speak to the specific results of your interventions, your marketing and donor relations will also benefit.
+With the ability to more confidently speak to your interventions' specific results, your marketing and donor relations will also benefit.

 Improved Social Impact Measurement Processes

-One phrase that pops up again and again in the unfortunate cycle is "data capacity".
-If we might be able to enhance our own capacity and that of our partners, perhaps we will be able to take on more challenging metrics that offer more strategic insights.
-Once the value of the data becomes apparent, its positive impact on programming, marketing, donor relations, and grant seeking lead to better staff engagement with the data reporting.
-Especially if reporting becomes more user-friendly.
+One phrase that pops up again and again in the unfortunate cycle is "data capacity."
+If we might be able to enhance our own capacity and that of our partners, perhaps we will take on more challenging metrics that offer more strategic insights.
+Once the data's value becomes apparent, its positive impact on programming, marketing, donor relations, and grant-seeking leads to better staff engagement with the data reporting, especially if reporting becomes more user-friendly.

-Impact Cloud™ was designed to be accessible and thorough, flexible enough to meet the data needs of various socially minded organizations.
+Impact Cloud™ was designed to be accessible and thorough, flexible enough to meet various socially-minded organizations' data needs.
 And it starts with a well-developed impact framework.
-Actionable Impact Management begins with the introspective work of defining a Vision, Mission, and Goals; Program Structure; and Theory of Change before moving on to the selection of metrics and your data strategy.
+Actionable Impact Management begins with the introspective work of defining a Vision, Mission, and Goals; Program Structure; and Theory of Change before moving on to selecting metrics and your data strategy.